bowmanjd/terminaltalk/slides/slides.md

 - `ls` ⇢ `eza` (**l**ist a directory)
 - `cd` ⇢ `z` from zoxide (**c**hange **d**irectory)
 - `cat` ⇢ `bat` (output and/or con**cat**enate files)
+- `exit` does what it says (also try `ctrl-d`)
 - `find` ⇢ `fd` (search for filenames)
 - `grep` ⇢ `rg` (ripgrep; search for content within files)
-- `exit` does what it says (also try `ctrl-d`)

 <!--

-Now let's talk personalization as well as basic commands.
-A brief review of the essential commands: (read first 4).
+Let's introduce a few basic commands and discuss how even they can be personalized. (read first 4).
 These work on bash, zsh and Powershell.

 These are old standbys, but there are modern alternatives you may want to experiment with, because of added functionality or just because they look prettier. eza, for instance, will put pretty icons in your directory listings. bat will color-code (that is, syntax highlight) and line number your output. zoxide is a little new for me, but has already replaced my cd command and allows me to navigate directories so much faster, because it remembers where I have been, and makes it easy to return to directories I use the most. fd and ripgrep are essential to me because they are cross-platform and uniform, and fast and feature-full.